worldofjayed/new-project-checklist/README.md

 **2.Cross-functional requirements**

  - [ ] Operational quality.
 Quality observed during system operation, such as security and ease of use
  - [ ] Evolution quality.
-Software system structure and quality related to the development process, such as software testability, maintainability, scalability, scalability, etc.
+Software system structure and quality related to the development process, such as software testability, maintainability, scalability, etc.

 ## 中文（Chinese）